mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 #### Calculating Modularity for Partitions

-If you would like to compare modularity scores among partitions of the same graph, this can be achieved using the "igraph::modularity" function.
+If you would like to compare modularity scores among partitions of the same graph, this can be achieved using the `igraph::modularity` function.
 In the modularity call you simply supply an argument indicating the partition membership for each node.
 Note that this can also be used for attribute data such as regional designations.
 In the following chunk of code we will compare modularity for each of the clustering methods described above as well using subregion designations [from the original Cibola region attribute data](data/Cibola_attr.csv)

 ```r